queryluke/masseffect-5e-data/data/tool-profs/weaponsmiths-workbench.md

 ---
-id: weaponsmiths_workbench
 name: "Weaponsmith's Workbench"
 type: artisan
-cost: 6000
 ---

 A weaponsmith's workbench allows you to customize, craft, and repair weapons.

-__Components__.
-All the necessary tools to work with weapons.

 __History__.
 Your expertise lends you additional insight when examining weapons.